 The Superintendent will be responsible for implementing a uniform system for appraising and reporting the development of students' academic and behavioral skills.

 Communicating student progress to parents shall be the responsibility of the building administrator and the classroom teacher.
-Written reports of student progress will be sent to parents at the conclusion of each quarter.
+Written reports of student progress will be made available to parents at the conclusion of each quarter.
 It is recommended that two parent-teacher conferences or acceptable substitutes be held in both the elementary and junior-senior high school each year.
 Additional reporting of student progress is encouraged whenever progress or lack of progress is of an unusual nature.